Sandra Díaz (ecologist): Career and research

-After reading a book by J. Philip Grime about the connection between ecosystem processes and environmental factors, Díaz applied to work with him in the United Kingdom.
+After reading a book by J. Philip Grime about the connection between plant strategies, ecosystem processes and environmental factors, Díaz applied to work with him in the United Kingdom.
 In 1991 Díaz joined the University of Sheffield as a postdoctoral research associate.

-At Sheffield she studied how plant communities respond to increasing quantities of carbon dioxide (CO₂).
-She was the first to demonstrate the impact of carbon dioxide on soils.
+At Sheffield she studied how plant communities respond to increasing quantities of carbon dioxide (CO2).
+She was the first to demonstrate an important feedback between plants and soil microbes under elevated carbon dioxide.
 She found that, even in the presence of fertilizer, weedy plants that grow quickly suffer from heightened levels of carbon dioxide.
-At the same time, microorganisms in the soil thrived in high levels of carbon dioxide indicating that there is a competition between plants and soil for nitrogen.
+At the same time, microorganisms in the soil thrived in high levels of carbon dioxide, indicating that there is a competition between plants and soil for nitrogen.
 Diaz also showed that slow-growing plants have a more positive feedback mechanism.

 Díaz returned to Argentina in 1993, where she moved back into studying plant traits.
 She was a principal lead author to the chapter on "Rangelands in a Changing Climate: Impacts, Adaptations, and Mitigation" in the 1995 report of the Intergovernmental Panel on Climate Change (IPCC).
-Díaz founded the núcleo diversus de investigaciones en diversidad y sustentabilidad.
+Díaz founded the Núcleo DiverSus de Investigaciones en Diversidad y Sustentatibilidad.

-She has played an important role in the development and implementation of biodiversity.
-As part of CONICET Díaz developed a new methodology to quantify the biodiversity of plants.
-This tool allows scientists to evaluate the effect of biodiversity of plants and the impact of ecosystems.
+She has played an important role in the development and implementation of functional biodiversity.
+As part of CONICET Díaz developed a new methodology to quantify the functional biodiversity of plants.
+This tool allows scientists to evaluate the effect of biodiversity of plants and its impact on ecosystems.
 Díaz was the first to provide a global picture of the functional diversity of vascular plants.
 She designed a database of tens of thousands of plants, using contributions of 135 scientists.